MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_lhresult.md

 ## -description

-The WIAS_LHRESULT macro is obsolete for Windows Vista and later.
+The WIAS_LHRESULT macro is obsolete.
 It is recommended that the [WIAS_HRESULT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_hresult) macro be used instead.
 The WIAS_LHRESULT macro translates an HRESULT value into a string and writes the string to the diagnostic log file.

 ## -parameters